Be referred to a pulmonary rehabilitation program

 Who is eligible for Pulmonary Rehabilitation?

-Pulmonary rehabilitation programs are generally suitable for people who have a mild, moderate or severe chronic lung disease and who are limited by breathlessness.
+Patients need a referral from a GP or Lung Specialist to join a program.
+Pulmonary Rehabilitation is generally suitable for people who have a mild, moderate or severe chronic lung disease and who are limited by breathlessness.

 How do patients join a program?

 Referrals to pulmonary rehabilitation programs can come from:

 - Respiratory specialists including physicians, surgeons, physiotherapists and nurses.

 - General practitioners